shane-t/covid19-face-shields-mirror/README.md

 ## Overview

-Hobbyists, makers and enthusiasts are 3D printing splash protection face shields to address a shortage of PPE during the COVID-19 crisis in Ireland.
+Hobbyists, makers and enthusiasts are 3D printing disposable splash protection face shields to address a shortage of PPE during the COVID-19 crisis in Ireland.

 We are using the European 3DVerkstan headband with the Prusa bottom reinforcement.
 The headband is 3d printable with PETG or PLA, and the shield part can be made with acetate (150+ micron preferred, thicker is better)